 If the injury appears slight and the animal is active and able to move freely, then it’s best to just move the amphibian to a sheltered part of the garden, away from the view of predators (such as cats and birds) and extreme weather so it can recover on it’s own.
 Dense foliage, dead wood or a compost heap are good places.
 Make sure it has the option to move to another part of the garden, should it want to.

 Injuries such as skin abrasions should heal fairly quickly, so moving the animal to a quiet place, where it can recover and forage easily, will increase its chances of survival.
 If you think that an animal is seriously injured contact your local vet – though unfortunately they’re often unable to help with treating injured amphibians unless they have a specialism or interest in this field.
 Most vets treat wild animals for free but ring to check first.
 Wildlife hospitals are more likely to be able to offer assistance – the RSPCA may be able to help locate your nearest wildlife hospital.
-Some links are provided below but further internet searches may prove useful.

 Please remember that amphibians are small, vulnerable creatures and it is unlikely that a severely damaged animal will be treated successfully.

 I’ve found an ill frog/toad, how can I help it?